 Stay-at-home orders in response to the COVID-19 pandemic have upended many aspects of life, not least of which is volunteerism.
 And while the number of people volunteering has been declining in recent years, those who do volunteer are finding unique ways to stay engaged despite the coronavirus.

-The ALS Association is excited to announce $1.4 million in grants to help develop technology that will enhance the quality of life for people living with ALS.
-The funding supports research in fields ranging from assistive communications and noninvasive ventilation to wearable sensors and a brain-computer interface.
+The ALS Association is excited to announce $2.5 million in grants to help develop promising new treatments for people living with ALS.

 The grants are supported by the Association’s Lawrence and Isabel Barnett Drug Development Program, which supports drug discovery research in both academia and industry to develop new drug therapies and test them in a preclinical setting while moving those therapies closer to clinical use.

 National Volunteer Week kicks off today.
 The weeklong celebration of volunteers began in 1974 and honors the people who come together and volunteer their time and resources to solve some of the world’s greatest problems.